up9inc/basenine/README.md

 **Validate mode** checks the query against syntax errors.
 Returns the error if it's syntactically invalid otherwise returns `OK`.

 **Macro mode** let's you define a macro for the query language like `http~proto.name == "http"`.

+**Limit mode** allows you to set a hard-limit for the database size in bytes like `1000000` (1MB).
+The disk usage ranges between `500000` and `1000000`.
+So the actual effective limit is the half of this value.

 ## Client